-Rika Sensor is a weather sensor manufacturer and environmental monitoring solution provider with 10+ years of industry experience.
+Rika is a sensor manufacturer & solution provider of environmental and weather monitoring for 10+ years

 Smart agriculture, also known as precision farming, enables farmers to maximize yields using minimal resources, such as water, fertilizer and seeds.
 By deploying sensors and mapping their fields, farmers can begin to understand their crops at a micro level, saving resources and reducing their impact on the environment.
 The history of smart farming dates back to the 1980s, when the capabilities of the Global Positioning System (GPS) became available.
 Once farmers were able to map their crops accurately, they could monitor and apply fertilizer and weed only where needed.